17 Call Center Quality Assurance Best Practices (Including the Use of AI)

 How to more easily achieve the quality assurance goals for quality monitors

-2. Set a clear quantity of contacts to be evaluated:
+2. Define a clear number of contacts to be evaluated:

-Defining a clear quantity of contacts to be evaluated is an effective strategy to help quality monitors achieve their goals more easily.
-We will address the following topics related to this strategy:
+Defining a clear number of contacts to evaluate is an effective strategy to help quality monitors achieve their goals more easily.
+We will cover the following topics related to this strategy:

-– Sales: Evaluate 100% of sales interactions to analyze the performance of agents in this aspect.
+– Sales: evaluate 100% of sales to analyze the performance of agents in this aspect.

-– Non-sales: Include a sample to assess how agents handle situations where there is no sales conversion.
+– Non-sales: include a sample to evaluate how agents deal with situations in which there is no conversion into sales.

 2. CSAT (Customer Satisfaction Score):

-– Evaluate a representative sample of contacts to measure the customer satisfaction level and gain insights into the quality of service.
+– Evaluate a representative sample of contacts to measure the level of customer satisfaction and obtain insights into the quality of service.

 3. Complaints:

-– Analyze a sample of contacts related to complaints to identify problematic areas and provide targeted feedback.
+– Analyze a sample of complaint-related contacts to identify problem areas and provide targeted feedback.

-– Include different channels such as chatbot, phone, and email in the quantity of contacts evaluated.
+– Include different channels, such as chatbot, telephone and email, in the number of contacts evaluated.

-– Assess the efficiency of the chatbot, accuracy of responses, and ability to escalate the customer to a human agent when necessary.
+– Evaluate the efficiency of the chatbot, the accuracy of responses and the ability to direct the customer to a human agent when necessary.

-Setting a clear quantity of contacts to be evaluated considering these topics provides a comprehensive view of agents’ performance and enables significant improvements in customer service.
+Defining a clear number of contacts to be evaluated considering these topics provides a comprehensive view of agents’ performance and enables significant improvements in customer service.

-3. How to find contacts to be evaluated more easily:
+3. How to find contacts to evaluate more easily:

-Finding contacts to be evaluated more easily can be an efficient strategy to help quality monitors achieve their goals more quickly.
+Finding contacts to evaluate more easily can be an efficient strategy to help quality monitors achieve their goals more quickly.
 Here are some relevant topics to consider in this process:

 – Use advanced filters in the contact management system to segment and identify specific groups of interactions.

-– Explore criteria such as date, time, channel type (phone, chat, email, etc.), and reason for contact to refine the search.
+– Explore criteria such as date, time, type of channel (phone, chat, email, etc.) and reason for contact to refine the search.

-– Consider the use of relevant keywords related to key topics to be evaluated.
+– Consider using relevant keywords related to the main topics to be evaluated.

-– Prioritize the evaluation of contacts with longer AHT, as they may contain more complex interactions or require more handling time.
+– Prioritize the evaluation of contacts with longer TMA, as they may contain more complex interactions or require more time to handle.

-– Identify trends in contacts with high AHT to pinpoint improvement opportunities and specific training needs.
+– Identify trends in contacts with high TMA to identify opportunities for improvement and specific training.

 3. Tagging in the system:

-– Implement an efficient tagging system to categorize contacts according to relevant themes.
+– Implement an efficient tagging system to categorize contacts according to relevant topics.

-– Define specific tags that are useful in identifying areas for improvement and training needs.
+– Define specific tags that are useful for identifying areas for improvement and training opportunities.

-– Conduct periodic analysis of the most common tags to identify patterns and act proactively.
+– Perform a periodic analysis of the most common tags to identify patterns and act proactively.

-– Evaluate contacts that have gone through the IVR to identify possible routing issues or customer experience problems.
+– Evaluate the contacts that passed through the URA to identify possible problems with routing or customer experience.

-– Monitor the options selected by customers during IVR routing to identify call patterns and potential areas for improvement.
+– Monitor options selected by customers during IVR targeting to identify call patterns and potential areas for improvement.

-– Utilize AI technologies and speech analytics to extract valuable insights from the content of contacts.
+– Use AI and speech analysis technologies to extract valuable insights from contact content.

-– Identify keywords, expressions, or recurring issues in customer interactions to prioritize the evaluation of such contacts.
+– Identify recurring keywords, expressions or problems in customer interactions to prioritize the evaluation of these contacts.

-– Analyze customer sentiment during the interaction to identify opportunities for improving service quality.
+– Analyze customer sentiment during the interaction to identify opportunities to improve the quality of service.

-By adopting these strategies for contact search, system tagging, IVR routing, and contact content analysis, quality monitors can optimize their work and achieve their goals more efficiently, while identifying areas for improvement in customer service.
+By adopting these strategies for searching for contacts, tagging in the system, targeting in the URA and analyzing the content of contacts, quality monitors will be able to optimize their work and achieve their goals more efficiently, in addition to identifying areas for improvement in customer service. .2.
+Integrate your quality system:

 Integration brings several benefits, such as: